nuel-solutions/sample-aws-security-incident-response-integrations/README.md

 # AWS Security Incident Response Sample Integrations

-This project provides sample integrations for AWS Security Incident Response, enabling customers to seamlessly integrate the service with their existing applications for incident response, stakeholder notifications, and case management.
+This project provides sample integrations for [AWS Security Incident Response](https://aws.amazon.com/security-incident-response/), enabling customers to seamlessly integrate the service with their existing applications for incident response, stakeholder notifications, and case management.

-## Overview

-AWS Security Incident Response helps customers respond when it matters the most.
-This project aims to address the gap between the service's public APIs/SDKs and direct connections to common applications like Slack, JIRA, and ServiceNow.
-It enables customers to execute API actions directly from their preferred applications while preserving AWS Security Incident Response core capabilities.
+AWS Security Incident Response helps you respond when it matters most.
+The service combines the power of automated monitoring and investigation, accelerated communication and coordination, and direct 24/7 access to the AWS Customer Incident Response Team (CIRT) to quickly prepare for, respond to, and recover from security events.

-This repository contains:

-- **Jira Integration**: Bidirectional integration between AWS Security Incident Response and Jira for issue tracking
-- **ServiceNow Integration**: Bidirectional integration between AWS Security Incident Response and ServiceNow for incident management
-- **Common Infrastructure**: Shared components like EventBridge event bus, DynamoDB tables, and Lambda layers
-- **Deployment Scripts**: Easy-to-use deployment tools for quick setup

 ## Getting Started

+If you are looking to integrate AWS Security Incident Response with JIRA or ServiceNow, follow the steps below:

 ### Prerequisites